• Facebook

 This easy recipe for Shrimp Piccata makes a delicious appetizer, or serve the piccata over pasta for an easy dinner.
 Shrimp are tossed in a lemon, garlic, butter sauce flecked with capers.
 Made in just 30-minutes!

-I’m a huge fan of Piccata – for two reasons really.
+I’m a huge fan of piccata – for two reasons really.
 First, it’s super easy and quick to make and, second, everyone loves it!
 Chicken Piccata and Pork Piccata are both on regular rotation at our house, but today I thought I’d try something different.
 Shrimp Piccata!

 Overhead close up of shrimp piccata flecked with capers.